theonaunheim/surgeo/README.rst

 analysis Summer 2014, the model can be quickly adapted to conform to it.
 I am not a developer nor a statistician, so please use at your own risk.

+Please note that your shortcut to Python may be 'python' or 'python3' depending on how it is installed.
+Additionally, this guide presumes you are working on a Unix-like system.
+If running Windows, you will need to substitute backslashes instead of the slashes used in the paths below.

 Installing
 --------------